JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 The same can be said for any other input type `T`, and new subtypes of `AbstractVector` can be added if particularly efficient ways exist to store collections of inputs of type `T`.

-This approach can lead to clearer user code.
+This approach can also lead to clearer user code.
 A user need only wrap their inputs in a `ColVecs` or `RowVecs` once in their code, and this specification is automatically re-used _everywhere_ in their code.
 Conversely, the `obsdim` resolution requires that the `obsdim` keyword argument is passed